-218. The strengthening of the institutional capacity of the JCPD through a bilateral arrangement between the government of Jamaica and the Inter-American Development Bank, will allow for greater effectiveness to implement the tenets of the CRPD and the requirements of the Disabilities Act.
+206. Institutional strengthening of the JCPD through a bilateral arrangement between the government of Jamaica and the Inter-American Development Bank, will allow for greater effectiveness to implement the tenets of the CRPD and the requirements of the Disabilities Act.
 The JCPD provides its services across the island through social workers assigned to various geographical areas.
-They often collaborate with the social workers from the Programme of Advancement through Health and Education (PATH) to address the needs of persons with disabilities and report on any discriminatory or degrading treatment of these individuals.
-Sensitization of all personnel involved in developmental programmes is paramount to their operation as the awareness-raising programmes have led to greater acceptance of persons with disabilities and investment in their development.
+They collaborate with the social workers from the Programme of Advancement through Health and Education (PATH) to address the needs of persons with disabilities reporting on discriminatory or degrading treatment of these individuals.
+Sensitization of personnel involved in developmental programmes is paramount to their operation as the awareness-raising programmes have led to greater acceptance of persons with disabilities and investment in their development.